Taxing Our 401(k)

 Finally, further limiting total contributions to a defined contribution plan would create an incentive for some small businesses to terminate their plans if the tax benefits to the owners of providing such plans were outweighed by the cost of administering them.
 To the extent that such plans were terminated, employees would then have to rely on IRAs, which would lead some to save less because of the lower contribution limits.

-And to add confusion on whether a Roth type taxed retirement account is worse than the traditional IRA - here is some graphics from the Bipartisan Policy Center:
+And to add confusion on whether a Roth type taxed retirement account is worse than the traditional IRA - here are some graphics from the Bipartisan Policy Center:

 For a good summary of the Trump tax plan - [click here]